bobadair/openhab-addons/bundles/org.openhab.binding.lutron/doc/leapnotes.md

 Once the key and certificate files have been generated, you will need to load them into a java keystore.
 You’ll then need to set the ipAddress, keystore, and keystorePassword parameters of the leapbridge thing.
-Ignore any other key-related bridge options, as it will only work with a java keystore right now.

-You can load a keystore from the key and certificate files with the following commands.
+You can load a keystore from the key and certificate files on a linux system with the following commands.
 You’ll need access to both the java keytool and openssl.

 ```